 Should I invest?

 The answer to that question is: it depends.
 According to solar-estimate.org, the average payback time for solar panels in Ohio is 7 years and 8 months, with an average lifetime savings of $56,775.
 While solar panels will better work in sunnier states like Arizona, Ohio still has abundant sunlight to make things work.
-Also, solar panels purchased in Ohio is exempt from the state’s sales tax.
+Also, solar panels purchased in Ohio are exempt from the state’s sales tax.

 If you can afford the large sum of money it costs to purchase and install solar panels, it’s a great investment

-Solar panels harvest the sun’s energy and transform it into energy than can be used in your home.
+Solar panels harvest the sun’s energy and transform it into energy that can be used in your home.
 Excess energy can be stored or even sold back to the National grid for a profit.

 They are a costly but surely an investment that will pay itself off.
 In Ohio, they will save you an average of $56,775 over your lifetime and take roughly 7 years and 8 months to fully pay themselves off.